code-and-effect/effective_datatables/README.md

 ## The collection

-A required method "collection" must be defined that returns the base ActiveRecord collection.
+A required method `def collection` must be defined to return the base ActiveRecord collection.

 It can be as simple or as complex as you'd like: